Maritime Holy Week of Valencia

 With the embers of the Fallas still smoking, Valencians prepare for the next festivities, especially in the neighborhoods of Cabañal, Canyamelar, and Grao, where the Maritime Holy Week is celebrated.
 These are ancient fishing and seafaring villages that, despite joining the large metropolis of Valencia, have preserved their identity and unique traditions.

-The procession of Palms commemorates the entry of Jesus into Jerusalem.
-The procession begins at 9.45 am and lasts two and a half hours, with some very moving moments including the blessing of the palms in Plaza de nuestra señora de los Ángeles.
+The Palm Procession commemorates Jesus' entry into Jerusalem.
+This procession begins at 10:00 and lasts two and a half hours, with very emotional moments such as the blessing of the palms in Plaza de Nuestra Señora de los Ángeles.

-The first important act starts at 8 am and is performed next to the shore on Playa de las Arenas, where homage is paid to the victims of the sea.
-At 6.30 pm the most important procession of Maritime Holy Week begins, that of the Holy Burial, which lasts for 5 hours and passes through all the streets of the coastal neighbourhoods.
+The first important event takes place on Las Arenas beach starting at 08:00, with a tribute to the victims of the sea.
+At 18:30 the most important procession of the Maritime Holy Week begins: the Holy Burial procession, which lasts five hours and passes through all the streets of the maritime districts.

-From 1:00 p.m., the Resurrection Parade begins, a very colourful procession, with a constant shower of flowers thrown by the audience, who until then had remained silent, accompanied by applause and words of admiration.
+From 13:00 the Resurrection parade begins, a very colorful procession with a constant shower of flowers thrown by the previously silent audience, now applauding and cheering.

 HOW TO GET THERE